andrewchar/react-webpack-starter-kit/README.md

 * In the root of your project folder run the command >> npm start <<  This will spin up the server.
 * In the browser, type in >> localhost:8080 << and you're set to go.
 * Any changes you make, once saved in your text editor will reflect right away in the browser.

+## Ready To Ship

+* To create a production ready version of your project, simply run this command >> npm run build <<
+* This will build and minify your project, making it web ready for the world to see your beautiful work.